 Late Payment Fees.
 Tuition and fees are due on registration day for each term.
-A late payment fee of one percent per month is assessed on all outstanding balances beginning October 17 for Fall Term and February 20 for Winter Term.
+A late payment fee of one percent per month is assessed on all outstanding balances.

 Failure to Meet Financial Obligations.
 In accordance with standard practice at colleges and universities, students are required to make satisfactory arrangements with the Business Office for the settlement of all financial obligations.
 These include student accounts, student loans, parking fines, library fines, music record rentals and other expenses.